OSCAR GIL

 In this course, students will examine ethnic groups around the world using concepts of race, ethnicity and minority status.
 Multiple theoretical perspectives will be used to examine the conditions under which certain ethnic groups have been designated with minority group status.
 Focus is given to the reactions of these groups to this designation, and the patterns of interaction between minority groups and dominant groups.
 Emphasis is on current situations involving minority-dominant group relations around the world and the historical conditions influencing them.

-Sociology 110: Introduction to Social Work | Corina Diaz, XX - Planned for Spring 2021
+Sociology 110: Introduction to Social Work | Corina Diaz, MA, MSW, ACSW

 Sociology 112: Introduction to Criminology | Peter Aguilera, MA

 This course introduces students to the scientific analysis of crime and criminality.
 Sociological concepts and theories are used to analyze the nature, extent, and cause of crime; theoretical explanations for criminal behavior will be discussed.
-The dynamics of law, social control, treatment processes, and victiminology will be evaluated.
+The dynamics of law, social control, treatment processes, and victimology will be evaluated.

-Sociology 113: Gender and Society | Dr. Kell Stone - Planned for Spring 2021
+Sociology 113: Gender and Society | Dr. Kell Stone

 Through this course, students will explore the concepts of sex and gender from a sociological perspective.
 Course content will examine shifts in attitudes, the social construction, and the importance of gender, both femininities and masculinities, in our everyday lives.
 Students will examine the methods sociologists use to study gender as well as how gender shapes and is shaped by the family, work, education, politics, media, the criminal justice system, health, religion, interaction, and performance.
 This course also analyzes the interlocking nature of gender with other major organizing principles of life such as race, class, age, and sexuality.